All posts by jim yanda

 Thank you for supporting live music!

-I’m thrilled to be playing four-night tour with two bands in three cities.
+I’m thrilled to be playing a four-night tour with two bands in three cities.

 We look forward to seeing you out there!